TIMELINE: Winter after Blood Hound.

 Cleanup during the aftermath was remarkably smooth.
 Most of the cops on the night shift were familiar with the supernatural, many of those thanks to me.
 All the information about werewolves and demons evaporated before it could reach the news, although there was definitely some press about the brutal gangland-style massacre of a small mob faction right in the middle of downtown San Francisco.
 The cops got the credit, which I was fine with, and Tony made sure that Archer had the lion’s share.
 His family at least had that much comfort, as slim as it was.

-But still.
+Still.
 Archer had died.
 The man in the alley, too.
 The only person I had been able to save was myself.
-And Caacrinolaas’s final words still echoed in my head.
+Caacrinolaas’s final words still echoed in my head.

 This wasn’t over.

 I took some time off work.
 Even after I healed, I needed to be alone for a little while.

 Eventually, Tony came to see me again.
 There had been enough of a break in the red tape to allow him to check in on me off-duty.
 I poured us some coffee and we sat in companionable silence for a long time in the way that only old friends can manage.
 For me, I kept reliving everything again.
 Not just the demon, or my fight with Grimaldi’s men, but everything.
 Especially that moment long ago, when I had first learned his true nature.